-We have now a long history with the private betting operators, they were the first one to believe that player Unions could implement a European wide prevention and education program directly to players.
-This new project will focus on whistleblowing and reporting and will offer to players, in 8 countries and 8 different sports, new tools to report any forms of approaches.
-This is something that doesn’t exists yet.
+We have now a long history with the private betting operators, they were the first one to believe that player unions were perfectly placed to implement a European wide prevention and education program directly to players.
+This new project will focus on whistle-blowing and reporting and will offer to players, in 7 countries and 5 different sports, the new tool to report any forms of approaches.

 Over the last couple of years the private betting operators have supported the EU Athletes initiatives and for Khalid ALI, General Secretary of ESSA, it’s a new chapter that is about to start in 2018.

-We have been working together with EU Athletes for more than 7 years now and we are really this partnership will continue for at least an other 2 years.
+We have been working together with EU Athletes for more than 7 years now and we are really this partnership will continue for at least 2 more years.
 Integrity of sport is fundamental for private betting operators and we are looking forward to this new project.

 The first meeting of PROtectIntegrity+ is scheduled for the last week of January 2018 in Paris, France.